rmcwhae/russellmcwhae.ca/content/journal/siffleur-sufferfest.md

 category: Outdoor
 ---

 [Three seasons ago](/journal/11-months-later#ski-days-33-and-34), I attempted the Siffleur Traverse with a friend.
 We bailed on the second day due to horribly slow travel conditions: bare ground, breakable crust, overgrown trails.
-It isn’t a common traverse, just something my friend and I schemed up one day.
+It isn’t a popular traverse, just something my friend and I schemed up one day.

 As is often the case with outdoor sufferfests, time has a way of blurring the bad memories while sharpening the good—classic “Type II” fun.
 It had now been long enough for us to forget the misery of our last attempt, so, this January, the same friend and I—and another one too—decided to make a second attempt of the traverse.